oracle/truffleruby/doc/user/compatibility.md

 #### C extensions

-C extensions are a priority for development, and we have a clear technical way ahead to achivement support for them, but they aren't ready for use yet.
+C extensions are a priority for development, and we have a clear technical way ahead to implement support for them, but they aren't ready for use yet.

 ## Features with major differences